 A Director is required to notify the Manager of his or her interest in CICT’s securities within two business days after (a) the date on which he or she becomes a Director or (b) the date on which he or she acquires an interest in CICT’s securities.
 A Director is also required to notify the Manager of any change in his or her interests in CICT’s securities within two business days after he or she becomes aware of such change.

 Dealings by the Directors are disclosed in accordance with the requirements in the SFA and the Listing Manual.
-In FY 2020, based on the information available to the Manager, save as disclosed in accordance with such requirements and other than the awards of Units in part payment of Directors’ fees, there were no dealings by the Directors in CICT’s securities.
+In FY 2022, based on the information available to the Manager, save as disclosed in accordance with such requirements and other than the awards of Units in part payment of Directors’ fees and CEO's remuneration under the Unit Plans, there were no dealings by the Directors in CICT’s securities.

 The Manager adheres to an ethics and code of business conduct policy which deals with issues such as confidentiality, conduct and work discipline, corporate gifts and concessionary offers.
 Clear policies and guidelines on how to handle workplace harassment and grievances are also in place.

-The policies and guidelines are published on CL Group’s intranet, which is accessible by all employees of the Manager.
+The policies and guidelines are published on CLI Group’s intranet, which is accessible by all employees of the Manager.

 The policies that the Manager has implemented aim to help to detect and prevent occupational fraud in mainly three ways, as set out below.